 - Buying or building a property that’s worth more than $750,000.

 - Your age and citizenship status.

-As a first home buyer you can also claim a first home concession for transfer duty.
-This means that you can save a significant amount on stamp duty, even if you’re buying a property that isn’t eligible for the first home buyers grant.
+As a first home buyer, you can also claim a first home concession for transfer duty.
+This means you can save a significant amount on stamp duty, even if you’re buying a property that isn’t eligible for the first home buyers grant.

 However, there are additional conditions linked to the first home concession, so you need to make sure that you do your research and are familiar with them.
 One of the biggest conditions is that you have to live in the home for at least a year without renting out any rooms.

-If you are looking to build a home in Queensland, or buy a new home using the first home owners grant our team at Hunter Galloway can help.
+If you are looking to build or buy a home in Queensland using the First Home Owners Grant, our team at Hunter Galloway can help.

-Our team here at Hunter Galloway helps first home buyers with navigating the home buying process.
+Our team here at Hunter Galloway helps first-time home buyers navigate the home buying process.

 More Resources for first home buyers

-- Using your Superannuation to build your deposit: The Complete Guide to the First Home Super Saver Scheme
+- The Complete Guide to the First Home Super Saver Scheme

 - How to save for a house deposit (fast)